dollyminx/dollyminx.github.io/_tabs/about.md

 I'm an information security engineer with 6 years of experience in cybersecurity, and an additional 8 years of experience in various other IT roles.

 This site will be used to share scripts, research, thoughts, and talk about other tech topics.

+For those wondering about my background, here ya go!

 ## Job History